Skip to main content

 Source: Milled

 While many people are wrapping up their holiday shopping, some are always on the lookout for a deal—and you can be the brand that gives it to them.
-Consider launching a site-wide or in-store promotion to start your New Year sales strong.
+Consider launching an in-store promotion to start your New Year sales strong.

 Source: Milled

-You can do this over email or SMS, but SMS works particularly well as a VIP channel because it’s personal and immediate—like a message from a friend or a loved one.
+You can do this over email or text message, but text message works particularly well as a VIP channel because it’s personal and immediate.
 Anyone who’s given you access to their phone has given you access to an intimate space.
 Use that access wisely.

 Here, see how skincare brand Rebels Refinery uses SMS to reward their top customers on New Year’s.
 With phrases like “EARLY DROP VIP SMS,” “limited edition,” “extremely limited,” and “early access,” they make it impossible to mistake this offer as anything but ultra-exclusive.